In this video, I discuss some ways you can make great transitions in your presentations. This can make a big difference to:

 - how easily the audience can follow you

 And without them, your talks can seem clunky and disjointed, as you move from one section to the next.
-I’ve found that many people aren’t even aware of transitions.
+I’ve found that many people aren’t even aware of transitions as a professional tool.

 Yet good links – whether they’re words, phrases or sentences – between your ideas will make your public speaking content flow smoothly and easily.
 They’ll allow audience members to tune back in to you if you’ve lost them!